FaberVitale/build-js-promise-from-scratch-talk/slides.md

 <v-clicks>

 - Notifies when a Promise settles either `onFulfill(value)` or `onRejection(reason)` once.
-- Returns the unwrapped output of the invoked promise.
+- Returns the unwrapped output of the invoked promise in a new Promise.
-- The callbacks are invoked asynchronously even if the Promise is already settled.
+- The callbacks are always invoked asynchronously in a microtask.

 </v-clicks>